vinta/awesome-python/README.md

 ## Algorithms and Design Patterns

-*Collections of algorithms and design patterns.*
+*Python implementation of algorithms and design patterns.*

 * [python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns in Python.
 * [algorithms](https://github.com/nryoung/algorithms) - module of algorithms for Python.